 As general manager the Diamondbacks in June 1995 hired Joe Garagiola Jr., one of the founding fathers of big-league baseball in Phoenix.
 Later that year, Colangelo and Garagiola hired Buck Showalter as the club’s first manager.
 Showalter came aboard just days after the New York Yankees fired him in the wake of the team’s playoff loss in its first postseason appearance in 14 years.
 Like many of his predecessors in New York, the intense Showalter butted heads frequently with the club’s domineering owner, George Steinbrenner.
 The Diamondbacks gave Showalter the additional responsibility of overseeing the development of its minor-league system.
 The Diamondbacks fielded their first affiliated minor-league teams in 1996.
 In subsequent seasons Showalter clashed with Garagiola over the direction of the club.
 Showalter preferred a steady player-development program through a farm system while Garagiola adopted the “win-now” (meaning sign free agents) approach favored by Colangelo.
 As a result, Showalter was fired after the 2000 season.21

 The “win-now” approach was clearly the governing ideology of the Diamondbacks by the time of the November 18, 1997, expansion draft.
 Colangelo believed that taxpayers deserved an immediately competitive club in return for the investment they had made in Bank One Ballpark.
 Moreover, he believed that unless the Diamondbacks fielded an immediately competitive team, they would not gain a foothold in the increasingly tight market for Arizona sports fans’ dollars.
 By the time the Diamondbacks played their first game at Bank One Ballpark, metropolitan Phoenix was home to teams in all four major professional leagues.
 In the expansion draft, the Diamondbacks scooped up veteran starting pitchers Brian Anderson and Jeff Suppan with their first two picks.
 After the draft they traded several of the prospects they had selected for veterans like Detroit Tigers third baseman Travis Fryman and Florida Marlins center fielder Devon White.
-During the 1997-1998 baseball offseason, the Diamondbacks acquired two of the most high-profile and high-priced free agents available, shortstop Jay Bell and third baseman Matt Williams.22
+During the 1997-98 baseball offseason, the Diamondbacks acquired high-profile, high-priced free agent shortstop Jay Bell and traded for third baseman Matt Williams.22

 The Diamondbacks doubled down on the “win-now” approach in their early years, signing pitching aces Randy Johnson in 1999 and Curt Schilling in 2000 to long-term deals that deferred the big payments until the latter years of their contracts.
 The Diamondbacks’ willingness to invest heavily in elite starting pitching put them on the fast track to the postseason.
 They finished first in the NL West in 1999, their second season in the major leagues.
 Never before had an expansion team reached the playoffs so quickly.
 Two years later, Johnson and Schilling anchored the team that won the 2001 World Series against the Yankees.23